Friday, December 8, 2017

 Cons: increased effort during entry/exit

 Traditional Greenland sea kayaks intended for open water use typically had small, round cockpits to keep the water out and to facilitate the attachment of a seal skin spray skirt or Tuilik.
 The first British fiberglass kayaks copied this traditional or “ocean cockpit” design.
 It’s a cockpit style that has fallen out of fashion in recent years.
 The ocean cockpit allows placement of the knees anywhere along the underside of the deck and is often paired with a knee tube or centrally-placed foam block glued under the deck to allow contact points for your knees for boat control.
-I used a fairly roomy ocean cockpit on a VCP Pintail kayak exclusively for many years and preferred it over keyhole cockpits for these reasons – more comfort, better forward paddling ergonomics, and excellent boat control with the knees gripping the central foam block.
+I used a fairly roomy ocean cockpit on a VCP Pintail kayak exclusively for many years and preferred it over keyhole cockpits for these reasons – more comfort, better forward paddling ergonomics with legs out straight (not bent Indian-style), and excellent boat control with the knees gripping the central foam block.
 The downside is the extra struggle to get in and out of an ocean cockpit, which requires shimmying in from the back deck while bracing with the paddle at the shoreline.
 Not an insignificant annoyance but one that's acceptable to many.

-Even smaller ocean cockpits with even lower decks are common on today's Greenland-inspired kayaks, whether skin-on-frame, wood, or fiberglass.
+Even smaller ocean cockpits with lower decks are common on today's Greenland-inspired kayaks, whether skin-on-frame, wood, or fiberglass.
 These allow for an even lower knee position which can reduce the up-down movement of the legs and so can limit torso rotation during forward paddling.
 But as anyone who paddles a Greenland boat will tell you, their low decks provide superior contact points for boat control.
 One school of thought is that the Inuit did not employ much torso rotation during forward paddling, but instead relied on low strokes and “breaking the box” arm movements, meaning bending the elbows more (i.e. the paddle shaft does not remain in-line with the shoulders as much during the forward stroke as compared to the European-style forward stroke).
-When paired with a Greenland paddle, this less dynamic way of paddling is easier on the body over the long haul and makes sense when one considers that native peoples needed to maintain a life’s time of paddling to survive.
+When paired with a Greenland paddle, this less dynamic way of forward paddling may be easier on the spine over the long haul and makes sense when one considers that native peoples needed to maintain a life’s time of paddling to survive.

 2. Knees under out to the Side (Standard Keyhole)